longwind48/investing-opt/README.md

 - `'100% TSLA'` attained a jaw-dropping PNL @ 347.09%
 - Markowitz’s method of optimization `'EFO w/ Max Sharpe'` assigned a weight of zero to TSLA.
 This is expected because this method is known to set many of the asset weights to be zero.
 A workaround is to introduce L2 regularization to the objective function, which is what we did to `'EFO w/ Min Volatility w/ L2'`.
 - We can speculate that TSLA's zero allocation is due of its high correlation with ARKK.
 (Afterall, ARKK has TSLA as the top holding, as of 01 Nov 2020)
 - `'100% TSLA' strategy'` yielded a max drawdown of 60.6% YTD and a max drawdown period of 75 days.
-Some might violently disagree with this strategy as it defies all logic that points to diversification.
-To my defence, this is still a strategy worth evaluating.
+Some might vehemently disagree with this strategy as it defies all logic that points to diversification.
+As a firm believer of Tesla, this is still a strategy worth evaluating.